Cubicore/cubicore.github.io/index.md

     <h2>WiFi</h2>
     <div>
       <p>
-        This section provides a comprehensive tutorial guide on using the CubiKit One’s built-in 2.4 GHz Wi-Fi capabilities for sensor-based IoT projects.
-You'll learn how to connect sensors, transmit data wirelessly, and interface with cloud platforms or local dashboards using the Lorfi development boards.
-The guide covers three key topics: integrating Wi-Fi with popular IoT platforms (such as ThingsBoard, Blynk, or Firebase), building local web server applications for real-time monitoring and control, and setting up network server communication for device-to-device or LAN-based interactions.
-Through these step-by-step tutorials, you'll gain hands-on experience in configuring Wi-Fi networks, writing Wi-Fi-enabled code, and developing real-world applications like remote monitoring, data logging, and smart automation—all powered by the CubiKit One.
+        This section is a step-by-step guide to using the CubiKit One’s 2.4 GHz Wi-Fi for sensor-based IoT projects.
+It covers connecting sensors, sending data to the cloud or local dashboards, and building real-time monitoring and control apps.
+You'll learn how to work with platforms like ThingsBoard, create local web server, and enable device-to-device communication using the Lorfi board.
       </p>
     </div>
     <div>